A dichotomy phenomenon for Bad minus normed Dirichlet: Further questions on Dirichlet improvability and precompact orbits

 \subsection{Acknowledgements}

 The authors thank Barak Weiss for helpful questions and comments on an earlier version of the paper.
-The second-named author thanks S.\,G.\ Dani and Anish Ghosh for their patience and helpful discussions.
+The second-named author thanks S.\,G.\ Dani and Anish Ghosh for their patience and helpful discussions. {We also thank the reviewer for reading the paper and making several suggestions that improved the writing.}